Send to a friend

 Matunhu added that there is a need for creating ecosystems entrepreneurship fund for African youth to encourage them to go into conservation agriculture and spur food security.
-The important role of funding was also shared by Wilber Otichillo, a member of parliament for Emuhaya constituency in Kenya.
-Otichillo indicated that food security and climate change platforms such as the proposed EBAFOSA could not work without sustainable financing.

 “These platforms will enhance a lot of collaboration in terms of research and development in Africa.
 We can adopt policies to address food security and climate change, but we need finance to implement them,” Otichillo explains.